Are you considering adding a room to your house or making your garage a workspace?

 - Price.
 They’re less expensive than a ductless system.

 - Easy to install.
 Window units are simply mounted in an open window.
 Wall units are a little more complicated as they require a hole to be cut in an exterior wall.

 - Not very versatile.
 Window units require a window to the outside and wall units require an exterior wall to work.

 - Ugly.
 Most window and wall air conditioners aren’t nice to look at.
 They’re big, bulky eyesores.
 Plus, window units take up one of your windows.

 - Noisy.
-Window units can be loud and rambunctious since the compressor and condenser are in the same unit and hanging from your window.
+Window units can be loud since the compressor and condenser are in the same unit and hanging from your window.